 Kelly’s Heroes—the boys loved this movie

 Bridge on the River Kwai—just for the whistling.
 But also how the concept of duty can get perverted.
-I’d throw King Rat in too.
+I’d throw King Rat in too as an excellent character study.

 Catch-22 You think it’s over the top.
 It’s not really.